 29. Dingo meat pie and kangaroo tail stew, Australia

 Believe it or not, dingo meat pies and kangaroo tail stews are popular dishes in Australia.
-The dingo is a wild canine that looks similar to a wolf or fox and can be found across the country.
+The dingo is a wild canine that looks similar to a wolf or fox and can be found nationwide.
 Kangaroos, on the other hand, are native marsupials that resemble small deer.

 Both animals are considered game meat and thus are often used in traditional dishes.
-If you’re feeling adventurous, why not give one of these weird foods a try?
-Who knows, you might just end up liking it.
+If you’re feeling adventurous, why not try one of these weird foods?
+Who knows, you might end up liking it.

 30. Snake wine, China

-These containers can vary in size from small jars to huge barrels—some people even believe they can confer immortality.
-Once the snake is absorbed by the alcohol, it’s ready to drink. snake wine is a popular drink among tourists in China, and it’s definitely an acquired taste.
+These containers can vary from small jars to huge barrels—some people even believe they can confer immortality.
+Once the alcohol absorbs the snake, it’s ready to drink. snake wine is a popular drink among tourists in China, and it’s definitely an acquired taste.

 31. Sheep’s head, Iceland

-The ears can be served whole or fried, but most Icelanders now enjoy them pickled. sheep’s heads are great for tourists, but you can also find sheep’s heads at local grocery stores – just ask your butcher.
+The ears can be served whole or fried, but most Icelanders now enjoy them pickled.
+Sheep’s heads are great for tourists, but you can also find sheep’s heads at local grocery stores – ask your butcher.